DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Methodology

+Next, we focus on the alignment problem between $\mathcal{G}$ and the real-world adversarial attack scenario.
+Regarding the trade-off, the optimal attack performance is highly related to the universality and the stealthiness; the training environment of $\mathcal{G}$ shall align these properties with the requirements of the real-world scenario.
+Therefore, we regard the alignment problem as the unbiased construction problem of the training data and objectives.
+To solve the problem, we propose the \textit{Distribution-Matched Attack Scenario Alignment} as a design methodology, consisting of the conditional uncertainty alignment and the objective bias alignment.
+The former controls the attack universality by aligning the sampled scenes' distribution and the real-world environment, while the latter controls the attack stealthiness by aligning the skewness statistics of the generator's loss distribution.

-\emph{\textbf{$\bullet$ Conditional-Uncertainty-Aligned Data Model:}} We align the training and real-world scenes by creating a conditional probabilistic model to generate the incomplete observation $\mathbf{P}_\mathrm{X}$, as illustrated in Figure~\ref{fig:prob_simulation}, based on the dynamic attack problem formulation in Equation~\ref{eq:attack_prob}.
-In this model, the parameters $\boldsymbol \theta$ of the attack injection process are generated by the current state of the world $\mathbf X$ and a random factor $\boldsymbol s$, which, along with $\mathbf X$ and another random factor $\boldsymbol s'$, jointly generate the physical context data $\mathbf{P}_\mathrm{X}$ that the attacker acquires.
+\emph{\textbf{$\bullet$ Conditional-Uncertainty-Aligned Data Model:}} Bringing EoT~\cite{EOT} and domain randomization~\cite{dai2022domain}, we align the training and real-world scenes by creating a conditional probabilistic model to generate both of the parameters of the attack injection process $\boldsymbol \theta$ and the attackers' observation $\mathbf{P}_\mathrm{X}$, as illustrated in Figure~\ref{fig:prob_simulation}, based on the problem formulation in Equation~\ref{eq:attack_prob}.
+In this model, $\boldsymbol \theta$ are generated by the current state of the world $\mathbf X$ and a random factor $\boldsymbol s$, which, along with $\mathbf X$ and another random factor $\boldsymbol s'$, jointly generate the physical context data $\mathbf{P}_\mathrm{X}$ that the attacker acquires.
 The training is performed by minimizing the expected losses under the data model, where $\Omega$ and $\Theta$ are the probability distribution that generates $\mathbf{P}_\mathrm{X}$ and $\boldsymbol\theta$, respectively:

 where $\mathcal L$ is the total loss function, which is defined as $\mathcal L_{\mathrm{Total}}$ in the following context.
 For patch attacks, the attack injection $\oplus$ is formulated as:

 where the binary mask $\boldsymbol{m}_\theta\in \{0, 1\}^{\mathrm H_1\times\mathrm W_1}$ representing the configurable patch location corresponding to $\boldsymbol \theta$.
 Considering the input of the attack device, the local feature corresponding to the stealthiness and the global context corresponding to the aggressiveness are included in $\mathbf{P}_\mathrm{X}$, as the attack objective is correlated with the global attention field of the model~\cite{wang2024generate}.
 Specifically, the local feature is introduced by the local image content $\mathbf X_{local} \in \mathbb R^{\mathrm{H}_2\times \mathrm{W}_2\times 3}$ around the patch, while the global context corresponds to a global image $ \mathbf X_{global} \in \mathbb R^{\mathrm H_1\times \mathrm W_1\times 3}$ representing the observed environment.
 To simulate the distortion in the open world, \textit{the RandAugment}~\cite{nips20randaug} method is applied to $\mathbf X_{global}$ and $\boldsymbol m_\theta$ simultaneously. \textit{Las Vegas algorithm} is performed to ensure the physical validity: the augmentation pipeline reruns if the result is invalid.
 Thus, the distribution $\Omega$ that generates $\mathbf{P}_\mathrm{X}$ is formulated as: